xhye2002/RepData_PeerAssessment1/PA1_template.md

 Use the mean for that interval across days to fill the missing value in the dataset.

-3.create a new dataset that is equal to the origianl dataset but with the missing data filled in
+3.create a new dataset that is equal to the original dataset but with the missing data filled in

 ```r